Norwegian Refugee Council: History

 NRC was established in 1946 under the name "Europahjelpen" ("Aid to Europe"), to assist refugees in Europe after World War II.
 In 1953, the organisation changed to its current name, Norwegian Refugee Council (NRC).
 Today NRC is organised as an independent, private foundation.

 NRC's primary focus is the provision of humanitarian aid during the emergency stage of a conflict or natural disaster.
 It pursues a holistic, rights-based approach that includes emergency relief and early recovery while promoting resilience and sustainable solutions for displacement.

 Jan Egeland took up the position as Secretary General in August 2013, replacing Elisabeth Rasmusson who was appointed to the position of Assistant Executive Director of the World Food Programme (WFP).

 Core activities

+The core activities of the NRC are the following: